About Me

 My goals for 2025 and beyond

 So that brings us to 2025.
 My goal for this year is to put out some helpful guides for planning a trip to Europe!
-I have come across plenty of little tips in my planning so far that I would love to share with you all.
+I have come across plenty of little tips in my planning and over the duration of the trip that I would love to share with you all.

 I had a bunch of goals for 2023 which I never got around to, but I have decided I’ll keep this blog up indefinitely.
 Despite my inconsistent posting, some of my blog posts are really getting some good traffic!
 Take my Kruger National Park guide as an example!
 For a more local example, check out my Reefworld guide.
 I also recently got a comment on my Victoria Falls post, and it’s lovely to know my content is still helping people!